Computer vision delivery

 Vision automation designed for real production conditions, not just benchmark demos.

-Optillium works with operations, engineering, and safety teams to deploy computer vision workflows that reduce risk and improve throughput.
-We handle the hardware, model, and change-management complexity so the programme can survive contact with the real environment.
+Optillium works with operations, engineering, and safety teams to deploy computer vision workflows around cameras, lighting, edge devices, model drift, and review flows.
+We handle the hardware, model, and change-management complexity so the project can survive contact with the real environment.

 Discovery on-site inside one weekPilot running in roughly eight weeksSafety, privacy, and change reviews embedded